Banksia prionotes: Response to fire

 Seed release in B. prionotes is promoted by repeated wetting of the cones.
-The seed separator that holds the seeds in place is hygroscopic; its two wings pull together then wet, then spread and curl inwards as it dries out again.
+The seed separator that holds the seeds in place is hygroscopic; its two wings pull together when wet, then spread and curl inwards as it dries out again.
 In doing so, it functions as a lever, gradually prying seeds out of a follicle over the course of a wet-dry cycle.
 This adaptation ensures that seed release following fire is delayed until the onset of rain, when germination and seedling survival rates are higher.

 Because of its higher susceptibility and lower reliance on fire for reproduction, the optimal fire interval for B. prionotes is higher than for other Banksia species with which it occurs.
 One simulation suggested an interval of 18 years was optimal for B. prionotes, compared to 15 years for B. hookeriana and 11 years for B. attenuata.
 The same model suggested that B. prionotes is quite susceptible to reductions in fire intervals.
 On the other hand, it shows little susceptibility to increases in fire interval: although senescence and death are often observed in plants older than about 30 years, healthy stands have been observed that have escaped fire for 50 years.
 These stands have a multi-aged structure, demonstrating the occurrence of successful inter-fire recruitment.

 Fire response may also furnish an explanation for the evolution of this species.
 The differences in fire regime between dune crests and swales would have created different evolutionary pressures, with plants on crests adapting to frequent hot fires by becoming strongly serotinous, and plants in swales adapting to patchier, cooler fires with weaker serotiny.
 Speciation would be made possible by the much reduced genetic exchange between crest plants and swale plants, although evidence suggests that there was some introgression at first.
-Eventually, however, the need for weakly serotinous plants to produce ripe seed by the bushfire season would have brought forward its flowering season until the flowering seasons no longer overlapped; thus a phenological barrier to exchange was erected, allowing the two populations to drift independently of each other.
+Eventually, however, the need for weakly serotinous plants to produce ripe seed before the bushfire season would have brought forward their flowering season until the two flowering seasons no longer overlapped; thus a phenological barrier to exchange was erected, allowing the two populations to drift independently of each other.